 The fourth and final stage in Piaget’s stages of cognitive development is characterized by the emergence of abstract thought.
 Instead of simply relying on their own experiences, kids begin to imagine multiple possible ways of solving problems.

-While Piaget himself did not identify exact ages when these stages occur, most explanations of the theory identify a typical range during which the stage often occurs.
 While Piaget believed that these stages were universal, not all individuals reach the later stages.
 Not everyone, for example, reaches formal operations and becomes skilled at deductive reasoning and abstract thinking.

-The Impact of Piaget’s Stages
+The Impact of Jean Piaget’s Theory

-Piaget’s theory of cognitive development had a lasting impact on the fields of psychology and education.
+Jean Piaget’s theory of cognitive development had a lasting impact on the fields of psychology and education.
 Most educational programs today are based around the idea that instruction should be geared towards a child’s developmental level.
 Strategies such as peer-led instruction and social facilitation are also rooted in the tenets of Piaget’s stages.

 While influential, Piaget’s theory has not been without criticism.
 Many note that development does not necessarily align to a series of distinct stages, a fact that even Piaget himself observed.
-Others suggest that his stages may have been too broad, vague, and not clear on how children’s learning actually occurs.

 Phillips, J.L.
 (1975).
 The Origins of Intellect: Piaget’s Theory.
 San Francisco: W.H.
 Freeman and Company.